awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 1. \(Optional\) Add an event tracker\.
 To add an event to train a model, you must add a tracking ID to associate the event with your dataset group\.
 For a code sample, see [Getting a Tracking ID](recording-events.md#event-get-tracker)\.

 1. \(Optional\) Add an event record\.
 To add more data in training and create a better model, you can use events\.
-Events are recorded user activities such as a search, a view, or a purchasel\.
+Events are recorded user activities such as a search, a view, or a purchase\.
 For a code sample, see [PutEvents Operation](recording-events.md#event-record-api)\.

 ## Step 3: Create a Solution<a name="getting-started-python-create-solution"></a>